-Music is written using staffs, made of 5 lines and 4 spaces.
-Lower notes are closer to the bottom, with higher notes towards the top.
-A clef symbol comes first on the extreme left.
+Music is written on 5 note staffs.
+The first line is in the very bottom, proceeding until the fifth line on the top.
+A clef symbol comes first on the extreme left and shows the musician which note is where.

 This sweeping thing is a treble clef.
-It encompasses the second line from the bottom, the G note.
-High notes are presented using the treble clef, so it is used to write music for instruments like the violin, trumpet and flute.
+It shows us where the G note is located - that is why it is also called G clef.
+In its center it encompasses the second line from the bottom, the G note.
+High notes are presented using the treble clef, so it is used to write music for instruments like the violin, trumpet and flute, or the right hand on the piano